This chapter provides the BS2000/OSD-specific information that you must use with Oracle Database 11g Release 2 (11.2) for Fujitsu BS2000/OSD.

 SID specified in

-You must grant access for all users to the BS2000
+You must grant access to the user using the BS2000

 ORAENV file, if the POSIX user that runs the Oracle utility in the POSIX shell is different from the BS2000 user ID where the